kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 ---
 layout: full.html
 algolia: true
-title: Install Kuzzle Backend
+title: Install Kuzzle
 order: 0
 ---

-# Installing Kuzzle Backend
+# Installing Kuzzle

-In this section we'll demonstrate two ways to install Kuzzle Backend: by using Docker and by installing it manually.
+In this section we'll demonstrate two ways to install Kuzzle: by using Docker and by installing it manually.

 <aside class="notice">
-The easiest way to install Kuzzle Backend is by using our <a href="{{ site_base_path }}guide/getting-started/#running-kuzzle-backend">installation script</a>.
+The easiest way to install Kuzzle is by using our <a href="{{ site_base_path }}guide/getting-started/#running-kuzzle-backend">installation script</a>.
 </aside>

 ## Docker Installation

-Before launching Kuzzle Backend in Docker, ensure that your system meets the following requirements:
+Before launching Kuzzle in Docker, ensure that your system meets the following requirements:

 - **64-bit environment**
 - **Docker v1.10+**, see [instructions here](https://docs.docker.com/engine/installation/)